 Category Mortgage Loans with 24 or fewer payments applied Mortgage Loans with more than 24 payments applied Minimum Transaction Amount None. \$2,500,000 for a single transaction.
-Payment History on Funding Date The Mortgage Loan has not been thirty (30) days or more delinquent in the most recent twelve (12) months.
-The Borrower's most recent monthly payment cannot been past due as follows: types, the monthly payme For Actual/Actual and Actual/Actual Single remittance types, the monthly payment must not be more than fifteen (15) days past the payment due date; d remittance types, the Mortgage ough the end of the month prior
+Payment History on Funding Date • The Mortgage Loan has not been thirty (30) days or more delinquent in the most recent twelve (12) months. • The Borrower's most recent monthly payment cannot been past due as follows: For Actual/Actual and Actual/Actual Single remittance types, the monthly payment must not be more than fifteen (15) days past the payment due date; For Scheduled/Scheduled remittance types, the Mortgage Loan must be current through the end of the month prior to the Funding Date.